adamkiss/spike-tpl-frank/readme.md

 # Spike - Frank Template

 My template for [spike](https://github.com/static-dev/spike).
 For use with legacy servers and PHP.
-It'll probably be of no use to you, other than inspiration.
+This is a customised fork of [spike base template](https://github.com/static-dev/spike-tpl-base) and it'll probably be of no use to you, other than inspiration.

 ## Includes